 - are used interactively with the web (such as a RDS/Citrix server or simply contain standard user accounts that can access the web/email)

-By removing internet access, the device is automatically out of scope.
+By removing internet access, the device is automatically out of scope of Cyber Essentials.
 Devices can have access to a few trusted IP addresses on the internet and still be counted as having “no internet access” (the technical definition is “able to connect to arbitrary devices on the internet”) – but the blocking must be done at the boundary firewall.

 You may also isolate devices by segregating networks – but if this is performed, then you cannot go for the “whole company” scope.
 This would also mean that those “segregated” devices must not access company information (from the cloud or anywhere else over the internet or internally) that is associated in any way with the information contained within the in-scope network.

-If your company has networks that you wish to take out-of-scope, say a training network has legacy software on it (and has access to the internet), then this can be achieved, but you would not be able to certify as “whole company”.
+If your company has networks that you wish to take out-of-scope of Cyber Essentials, say a training network has legacy software on it (and has access to the internet), then this can be achieved, but you would not be able to certify as “whole company”.
 The out-of-scope network must be bound by a firewall, or other means of segregation, such as VLAN.
+You cannot, for example, declare the Cyber Essentials scope as “Windows 10 devices only” if you have Windows XP devices on the same network.

 Segregated Wifi “guest access” networks can be excluded from scope and still allow the company to choose “whole organisation” as long as no devices containing company data use the guest Wifi.